semrush/intergalactic/website/docs2/components/drag-and-drop/drag-and-drop.md

 When dragging, the axis isn’t restricted, allowing the element to be moved anywhere on the page but only added to certain areas.

-@table-caption States of draggable element
+Table: States of draggable element

 | State    | Appearance example                                              | Description                                                                                                                                                                                                                                                                                                        |
 | -------- | --------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |